Defining a FOSS policy

 The information below can be usefull, but is considered secondary from an operational point of view (only available in the Django Admnin interface).

-Obligations and generic obligations
+Obligations and compliance actions

 Licence obligations